opengeolab/geocollectorbot/docs/10_overview.md

 {
-  "id": "123", // Unique identifier of the interaction "chatId": "456", // Unique identifier of the user's chat "currStepId": "description", // Id of the current step (in this case equal to the id of the first step) "interactionState": "ongoing", // State of the interaction }
+  "id": "123", // Unique identifier of the interaction "chatId": "456", // Unique identifier of the user's chat "username": "user_name", // Username of the user performing the interactions "currStepId": "description", // Id of the current step (in this case equal to the id of the first step) "interactionState": "ongoing", // State of the interaction }